 We arrived at 6:22 in Dali and attentive as the Chinese are, they woke us exactly one hour before, again with music and bright lights.
 Can’t beat that as a wake-up call.
 Babsi had arranged with the hotel for a driver to pick us up and he brought us to the Yin Feng or Silver Maple Hotel.
 Too bad that nobody was waiting for us.
-When someone eventually arrived we had to wait another 20 minutes but then we conveniently got upgraded to a bigger room and forgot our worries.
-After a quick shower I was refreshed enough to leave the hotel and start exploring.
+When someone eventually arrived we waited another 20 minutes to finish the check-in procedures.
+In the end we got upgraded to a bigger room and forgot our worries.
+After a quick shower I felt refreshed enough to leave the hotel and start exploring.
 The view from our roof was already impressive.

-When we left we headed first to the Catholic Church were we said a quick hello to Jesus
+When we left we headed first to the Catholic Church where we said a quick hello to Jesus

 and then after I had breakfast across the street.
 I tried a steamed jiaozi stuffed with pork which were absolutely delicious.

 Thus satisfied we walked up on the North gate wall (the old city of Dali is surrounded by a city wall with four gates)